-Inflation eases in June
+Inflation falls to over one-year low in June

 Ukraine Inflation Chart

 |Inflation (CPI, ann. var. %, aop)||11.0||7.9||2.7||9.3||20.1|